 The syllabus followed and outlined below is Edexcel.
-It is a very issues based course and focuses on topical issues that are currently in the news.
+It is a topical based course, focused on relevant issues that are currently in the news.

 > Area of Study 1 Dynamic Landscapes – Students study Tectonic processes and Hazards and Coastal Landscapes